One Surgical Specialists Anti-Reflux (GERD) Surgery

 - improved cosmetic result

-WHAT TO EXPECT BEFORE LAPAROSCOPIC ANTI-REFLUX SURGERY:
+WHAT TO EXPECT BEFORE ROBOTIC ANTI-REFLUX SURGERY:

 - Preoperative preparation includes blood work, medical evaluation, chest x-ray and an EKG depending on your age and medical condition.